Pediatric Neuropsychiatry and Immunology Research Program

 PI: Kyle A. Williams, MD, PhD

 The Pediatric Neuropsychiatry and Immunology Clinic at Massachusetts General Hospital is looking for children with Obsessive-Compulsive Disorder (OCD) aged 6-17 to participate in a single-visit MRI study.
 This study investigates the role of neuroinflammation in contracting PANDAS/PANS.
-Participants will come in for a single visit that should last 2-3 hours wherein the participant will receive a 45 minute MRI and undergo some brief neuropsychological examinations.
+Participants will come in for a single visit that should last 2-3 hours wherein the participant will receive a 45-minute MRI and undergo some brief neuropsychological examinations and a blood draw.
 Subjects will be reimbursed for their participation.

 Group Members